dojo/docs/dojo/query.rst

   dojo.query('#main h3')
   // a <div> with an id="main"
   dojo.query('div#main')
-  // all <h3> elements withing a div with id="main"
+  // all <h3> elements within a div with id="main"
   dojo.query('div#main h3')
-  // all <h3> elements that are first children of a <div>, within node with id="main" dojo.query('#main div > h3')
+  // all <h3> elements that are immediate children of a <div>, within node with id="main" dojo.query('#main div > h3')
   // all nodes with class="foo"
   dojo.query('.foo')
   // all nodes with classes "foo" and "bar" dojo.query('.foo.bar')
-  // all <h3> elements that are first-children of a node with id="main" dojo.query('#main > h3')
+  // all <h3> elements that are immediate children of a node with id="main" dojo.query('#main > h3')